Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Toy example: ( )-d wave equation with Robin boundary condition

 In terms of $\theta$, the Dirichlet and Neumann boundary conditions correspond to $\theta=0$ and $\theta=\pi$.
 The Robin boundary condition are specified by a point on the circle as in Fig.~\ref{bccircle}.
 For any value of $\theta$, we have a trivial solution $\phi=0$.
 We will study the spectrum of the scalar field $\phi$ with conditions~(\ref{x0bc}) and (\ref{xLbc}).
-In \cite{Bizon:2020yqs}, it has been shown that the Klein-Gordon equation for spherically symmetric scalar field in the global AdS$_4$ reduces to Eq.~(\ref{waveeq}) and instability has been found for certain Robin boundary conditions.
-(See also ~\cite{Araneda:2016ecy} for the case of semi-infinite domain, $0\leq x < \infty$.)
+In \cite{Bizon:2020yqs}, it has been shown that the Klein-Gordon equation for spherically symmetric scalar field in the global AdS$_4$ reduces to Eq.~(\ref{waveeq}) and instability has been found for certain Robin boundary conditions.\footnote{ \kozuka{In \cite{Bizon:2020yqs}, $\Phi(x)=\cot(x)\Psi(x)$ leads to Eq.~(\ref{waveeq}).}} (See also ~\cite{Araneda:2016ecy} for the case of semi-infinite domain, $0\leq x < \infty$.) \kozuka{ The novelty of our study in this section is to reveal how the spectrum of the normal modes moves on the complex plane by varying the \murata{Robin parameter} $\theta$, as well as to explain the instability.
+We will explicitly confirm the existence of holonomy of the normal mode spectrum by the parametric cycle $\theta\to \theta + 2\pi$.
+This study will help us to understand results of quasinormal modes with the Robin boundary condition in subsequent sections.}

 Let us consider a single mode whose frequency is $\omega$.
 By only imposing the boundary condition~(\ref{xLbc}) at $x=1$, we have a solution of the wave equation as

 Substituting the above expression into the Robin boundary condition~(\ref{x0bc}) at $x=0$, we obtain an equation which determines the spectrum: